About Buffalo County

 Property & Public Records

-The Buffalo County Register of Deeds office, located in the Buffalo County Courthouse at 407 South 2nd Street, Alma, Wisconsin 54610, maintains land and property records for the county.
-The office can be reached at (608) 685-6213.
+Buffalo County Register of Deeds office, located in Buffalo County Courthouse at 407 South 2nd Street, Alma, Wisconsin 54610, maintains land and property records for Buffalo County.
+The office can be contacted through the office’s website.
 The Register of Deeds is responsible for recording and preserving documents affecting real property, including warranty deeds, quit claim deeds, mortgages, satisfactions, liens, easements, land contracts, plat maps, and other instruments.
-These records date back to the county's formation in 1853 and provide the chain of title for all property transactions.
+These records date back to Buffalo County's formation in 1853 and provide the chain of title for all property transactions.

-• Wisconsin law requires that documents affecting real property be recorded with the county Register of Deeds to provide constructive notice to subsequent purchasers.
+- Wisconsin law requires that documents affecting real property be recorded with Buffalo County Register of Deeds to provide constructive notice to subsequent purchasers.

 Vital Records